passcod/blook/src/updates/projects/lah-kara.md

 ### Case

-I'm thinking of making a custom 5-sides acrylic, 1-side aluminium box that would be the size of a classic mini-ITX case.
-The aluminium side would be the thermal interface, and it would be sealed to make it portable and safe from spills (not permanently glued, with a rubber seal or something), so it can sit on the topside of the desk looking all cool!
+I'm thinking of making a custom acrylic/copper/solid wood box that would be roughly the size of a classic mini-ITX case.
+A copper side would be the thermal interface, and it could be sealed to make it portable and safe from spills (not permanently glued, with a rubber seal or something), so it can sit on the topside of the desk looking all cool!

 ### Naming